-ICLs stand for implantable collamer lenses, but are more commonly referred to as implantable contact lenses.
+ICLs stand for implantable Collamer lenses but are more commonly referred to as implantable contact lenses.
 Collamer is the material with which they are made; a technologically advanced lens material that has a collagen base and is 100% biocompatible and designed to function in harmony with the eye.
 It is a micro-thin lens that is placed inside the eye, just behind the iris (in an area called the sulcus).
-Because of their biocompatibility, ICLs can effectively serve as contact lenses which correct the vision permanently.
+Due to their biocompatibility, they can effectively serve as contact lenses which correct the vision permanently.
 There is no chance of rejection by the human eye.
 The latest generation of lenses are called EVO Visian ICL.

 It is an excellent alternative for those who have been found unsuitable for laser treatment for reasons such as high prescriptions, thin and abnormal corneas, or dry eye syndrome.
 It can also be used to help correct the vision of patients suffering from keratoconus who have already had cross-linking treatment or where it has stabilised.

-ICLs are often opted for over laser surgery for higher and complex prescriptions, as there is no modification of the cornea which can cause dry eyes; instead a lens is inserted, making the procedure completely reversible.
+The lens is often opted for over laser surgery for higher and complex prescriptions, as there is no modification of the cornea which can cause dry eyes; instead, a lens is inserted, making the procedure completely reversible.

 EVO Visian ICL treatment has been approved in Europe since 1997 and FDA approved in the US since 2005.
-In that time, almost 1 million eyes have been implanted with EVO Visian ICLs and there has been a proven safety record with a patient satisfaction rate of 99%.
-As with any surgery, there comes associated risk; however with ICL surgery, the risk of a severe complication is very low.
-One ICL implanted every seven minutes worldwide.
+In that time, almost 1 million eyes have been had the lens implanted and there has been a proven safety record with a patient satisfaction rate of 99%.
+As with any surgery, there comes associated risk; however, with this surgery, the risk of a severe complication is very low.
+One lens of this kind is implanted every seven minutes worldwide.
 Advanced Vision Care (AVC) surgeons are pioneers and have been international trainers for this technology for more than 15 years.
-This is the only ICL approved for the US military from 2003.
+This is the only implantable lens approved for the US military from 2003.

-At AVC, prices start from £3,350 per eye, and can vary depending on the type of prescription being corrected and complexity of the prescription, as the ICLs are tailor-made by the manufacturer.
-Prices include full one-year comprehensive aftercare scheme including medications for one month.
+At AVC, prices start from £3,350 per eye and can vary depending on the type of prescription being corrected and the complexity of the prescription, as the lens is tailor-made by the manufacturer.
+Prices include a full one-year comprehensive aftercare scheme including medications for one month.

-What are the advantages of ICL surgery over LASIK?
+What are the advantages of lens implanting surgery over LASIK?

 ICL treatment provides clear, sharp vision without inducing dry eyes as there is no permanent modification made to the cornea.
 This also means that the cornea is not made thinner, allowing for future potential LASIK enhancement surgery to be possible.
 There is UV protection built into the lens itself.
-ICLs are able to treat a much higher prescription range compared to LASIK as the lenses are bespoke and tailor made for each patient.
+They are able to treat a much higher prescription range compared to LASIK, as the lenses are bespoke and tailor-made for each patient.
 It has also been argued that it provides a more stable and predictable outcome when treating higher prescriptions as there is no corneal healing involved, which in itself may sometimes affect the visual outcome.
-The procedure is also completely reversible, so if for any reason the ICL needs to be removed, this can safely be done by an experienced surgeon.
-More importantly it is a reversible procedure, unlike laser surgery, which causes a permanent and irreversible modification to the cornea.
+The procedure is also completely reversible, so if for any reason the lens needs to be removed, this can safely be done by an experienced surgeon.
+More importantly, it is a reversible procedure, unlike laser surgery, which causes a permanent and irreversible modification to the cornea.